Trixil/Energy-Density-Class/README.md

 ### Sigma ###

-The standard deviation in the Gaussian distribution part of the energy-momentum tensor
+The standard deviation in the Gaussian distribution that describes the energy density of each parton, ```double sigma```.
+It is usually set to 1.
+Found in the calculations for the energy-momentum tensor.

 ### τ<sub>0</sub>, τ<sub>f</sub>, τ<sub>step</sub> ###